AryanK112233/Mongodb-server/README.md

-## 2. Installing Mongodb
+## 2. Installing MongoDB
-Disclaimer : The older version of Ubuntu servers (In this example - 20.04.5 LTS ) can install mongodb directly using apt package manager.
+Disclaimer: The older version of Ubuntu servers (In this example - 20.04.5 LTS ) can install MongoDB directly using the apt package manager.

 Run this command :

 ```
 sudo apt intall mongodb
 ```
-Ubuntu 20.04 uses Systemd to run background services, so to set up mongod to run in the background, you need to enable and start the service:
+Ubuntu 20.04 uses Systemd to run background services, so to set up Mongod to run in the background, you need to enable and start the service:
 ```
 # Ensure mongod config is picked up:
 sudo systemctl daemon-reload